-Drake Fischer didn’t come from that school, but he time there and learned the hard way, and in the end—today—he owns two successful smoke and vape shops in Idaho, one of the most unfriendly states for alternative products.
+Drake Fischer didn’t come from that school, but he definitely spent time there and learned the hard way, and in the end—today—he owns two successful smoke and vape shops in Idaho, one of the most unfriendly states for alternative products.

 A lifelong Idahoan, he was exposed to smoke shops in 2010, when he went to work with a small shop in Twin Falls.
 All went well until 2012 when he sold one oz. of cannabis to a wired undercover cop.
 Due to some earlier juvenile troubles, the judge hit him hard—two years prison time.
 He was 22 at the time.

 He spent two years behind bars when he got out in 2015.

 He was broke, with just $400, and a criminal record.
 Knowing that finding a job would be tough, he and a friend bought some vape liquid directly from a manufacturer, each putting up $100.